Jack Frost (1997 film): Filming

-Further addressing the low budget of the film, Cooney references Campbell Soup's "Let it Snow" advertisement and notes that that commercial (which similarly features a living snowman character) had a budget "three times" that of the film.
-Furthermore, he stated that Identity, another film he wrote, had a budget of $30 million, while Jack Frost was made for "the cost of its catering budget".
-Cooney also provided the voice of the man who tells the story of Jack Frost over the opening credits, while actress Marsha Clark did the voice of the little girl.
-Stunt coordinator Kurt Bryant played the tanker driver at the beginning of the film.

 The bathtub scene was intended to have Jack Frost smashing Jill into the wall until she died.
 It was filmed on a soundstage in one day toward the end of shooting, with the bathtub built on a raised set.
 For the shot where Jack rises out of the tub, a stunt performer (in the snowman costume) and Shannon Elizabeth were strapped together on a scissor lift that raised them up 12 feet in the air through the fake tub.
 While shooting the part where Jack hits Jill's head against the wall, the snowman's carrot nose hit Elizabeth in her eye.
 Medics were called in, flushing her eye with saline.
 During the editing phase, Terry Kelley and others told Cooney, "You know what this looks like, don't you?"
-Rather than reshoot the whole scene, Cooney added a few shots of Jack making bad sex puns after Jill's death for continuity.
+Instead of reshooting the scene, Cooney added a few shots of Jack making sex puns after Jill's death for continuity.

-Prism was set to finance the film, but went bankrupt three weeks before principal photography, leaving its banker, Lou Horowitz, to oversee the film.
-When Horowitz saw the final cut, he deemed it unsellable and shelved it.
-The film would not be released until 1997, when A-Pix Entertainment bought the rights to the film.
+When Horowitz saw the final cut, he deemed it unsellable and shelved the film.
+In 1997, A-Pix Entertainment bought the rights to distribute the film.

+Special effects

+Cooney, Paige and Slotnick spent $50,000 at a company that was supposed to make multiple versions of Jack Frost, but they only made one immobile 8-foot-tall snowman, which the crew had to embrace.
+It was made from three balls of foam.
+The snowman was created by Screaming Mad George's team of artists, supervised by Michael Deak and designed by Kenneth J. Hall at Total Fabrication, with assistance from makeup artist Melanie Tooker and puppeteer John Fedel.